-The principal activity of the consolidated entity during the year was the development and commercialisation of confocal microscopes.
-The consolidated entity carries out its principal activity through its collaboration with Carl Zeiss Meditec.
+The principal activities of the consolidated entity during the year were the development and commercialisation of confocal microscopes.
+The consolidated entity carries out its principal activities through its collaboration with Carl Zeiss Meditech and the marketing of the ViewnVivo system in the pre-clinical market.